 Hamid was a spry 19-year old, someone who had raced long-distance road races many times.
 In fact, he had participated months before in the Tour of Malaysia, winning two stages and two time trials.
 But nothing prepared him for the cold.
 And the lack of experience didn’t help either.

 The Europeans were all up front, and most of the Asians were in the back.
 The roads were wet, so it was very slippery.
 In the first few kilometers, we were all in one big bundle as we entered the first climb, where the road was very narrow.
 A few cyclists crashed, so those in front sprang ahead, while the rest got stuck.

-Supaat had similar feelings about being in Japan.
-As the bus took the Malaysian team from Haneda Airport to the Olympic Village, Supaat marveled at the multi-layered network of highways, the tall buildings, the billboards advertising the latest consumer technology, the trains.
-“My country seemed so old fashioned to me when I came to Japan,” said Supaat.
+Hamid had similar feelings about being in Japan.
+As the bus took the Malaysian team from Haneda Airport to the Olympic Village, Hamid marveled at the multi-layered network of highways, the tall buildings, the billboards advertising the latest consumer technology, the trains.
+“My country seemed so old fashioned to me when I came to Japan,” said Hamid.